 All resident students must leave the campus during vacations and other holidays unless an exception is approved by the Director of Residence Life.
 Students are permitted to leave their property in their rooms during the winter break only if they have paid their room deposit for the spring semester on time.
 The University assumes no liability for loss or damage to property left in rooms.
 Students are strongly encouraged to purchase personal property insurance, renter's insurance, or place a "rider" on their parents' homeowner policy.
 Personal property insurance information can be obtained from the Office of Residence Life in the Student Union Building.
 All students' property must be removed from residence halls at the conclusion of the spring semester, or earlier if the individual ceases to be a student.
-Availability of housing for students are residing in a residence hall, the security policy is identical to that practiced during normal school semesters.
+Availability of housing for students enrolled in summer classes is determined prior to the beginning of each summer session.
+Whenever students are residing in a residence hall, the security policy is identical to that practiced during normal school semesters.